sbslee/notes/Anaconda.md

 'https://conda.anaconda.org/bioconda/osx-64'
 ```

-you can easily fix the issue by entering:
+If this happens to you, you can easily fix the issue by entering:

 ```
 conda config --set ssl_verify no